1. What’s your story? Where are you from?

 8. Where do you see yourself in five years?
 Working in an agency?

 I’ve been working as an art director in an agency for a decade now and I can imagine myself still doing that in 5 years.
-However, I want to be able to work on more project that involve doing illustration.
-Working on a an app game would be great for example.
+However, I want to be able to work on more projects that involves doing illustration.
+Working on an app game would be great for example.
 I also have a side project at the moment called Archipelandia.
-It’s an epistolary story that take place in a submerged world.
+It’s an epistolary story that takes place in a submerged world.
 I’d like to have completed this project in 5 years.